siimon/prom-client/README.md

 process_resident_memory_bytes{serviceName="api-v1"} 33853440 1498510040309
 ```

-Default metrics will be overridden if there is a name conflict.
+Default labels will be overridden if there is a name conflict.

 `register.clear()` will clear default labels.